chasegiunta/craft-vue/README.md

 npm run build # yarn build
 ```

+Only _your assets_ will be served from `localhost:8080` and referenced in the base template.
+You'll still load your site locally under your normal development domain (domain.test, etc.)

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).